changgyhub/deepsketch2face/README.md

 # DeepSketch2Face

-### Note: The database and the demo with bilinear encoding will be uploaded in the near future.
-Please keep staring if you need them.
+### Note: The database and the full progame code are not publicly available at the moment under patent protection and other authors' interest.

 Demo of [DeepSketch2Face: A Deep Learning Based Sketching System for 3D Face and Caricature Modeling](http://i.cs.hku.hk/~xghan/papers/deepske2face.pdf).
 ![Logo](http://i.cs.hku.hk/~xghan/Projects/ske2face_files/image004.gif)